*** For copies of rules, etc. please see No. 5 below ***

 I'm sure there are many unused games and partial games out there... and a few people who would be interested in complete games, spare pieces, copies of the rules, and so on for the same reasons as me.
 If you are having a particularly bad case of nostalgia and have not obtained a copy of the game yet, I suggest you download the JPG of the game board below.
 This might tide you over until you can get your hands on a game!

-Buccaneer was invented by Cecil Whitehouse & a Mr. Bull.
-Cecil's daughter tells me that the original prototype board was painted on oilcloth and that Treasure Island was a sort of Lasy Susan arrangement on ball-bearings.
+Buccaneer was patented by a Mr. George.
+G. Bull in 1937-38.
+A full copy of the original patent can be seen here.
+It is believed that Mr Bull's friend Cecil Whitehouse played a part in the early development of the game.
+Cecil's daughter tells me that the original prototype board was painted on oilcloth and that Treasure Island was a sort of Lazy Susan arrangement on ball-bearings.
 It is thought that the friends started working on the game before the war, while they were working at Fort Dunlop in Birmingham.
-The game was developed mainly while they were on fire watch during the Second World War, probably in 1942.
 The game was bought by Waddingtons of Leeds (England) but was not marketed very actively until after the patent ran out.
 This meant that, sadly, the inventors of the game received very little reward.

 As a side-note, Mr. Bull was friends with Mr. & Mrs. Pratt who later invented Cluedo, known as Clue in the USA (source: Hasbro web page, now removed).